cdktf/cdktf-provider-gitlab/docs/groupProtectedEnvironment.python.md

 The ID of the group allowed to approve a deployment to this protected environment.

 TThe group must be a sub-group under the given group.
-This is mutually exclusive with user_id.
+Mutually exclusive with `access_level` and `user_id`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.0/docs/resources/group_protected_environment#group_id GroupProtectedEnvironment#group_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/group_protected_environment#group_id GroupProtectedEnvironment#group_id}

 ---